dannynir/-Udacity-Capstone-Image-Classifcation/.ipynb_checkpoints/README-checkpoint.md

 ![Debug Result](./Output%20Images/Debug%20Training%20loss.png)

+Profiler html/pdf file can be found at "CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/ProfilerReport/profiler-output/profiler-report.html"

 ### Results
 What are the results/insights did you get by profiling/debugging your model?
 As seen above the training loss decreased with each step which is a good